gazpachu/joanmira/pages/work/2013-03-07---artemis/index.md

 template: project
 ---

 While working at WCRS, I was asked to build an animated responsive HTML Artemis ad for the iPad.
-This ad was displayed in the Times and Sunday websites.
+This ad was displayed on the Times and Sunday websites.
 I used the libraries [spritely](http://spritely.net/) and [transit](http://ricostacruz.com/jquery.transit/) to create the sequence of animated sprites and the CSS3 animations.

 ![](/work/artemis/images/1.png)